Carles Delclaux Is: Career

 His work has been featured in museums such as MACBA, Centro de Arte y Naturaleza, Contemporary Tapestry Museum-Casa, Museu Téxtil de Terrassa, and others, as well as private collections and public institutions.

 Sexual abuse

-On April 2010, Delclaux was condemned to six years in prison for repeatedly abusing and raping one of his twin daughters between the ages 7 to 14.
-He went into prison on July 2011.
+In April 2010, Delclaux was condemned to six years in prison for repeatedly abusing and raping one of his twin daughters between the ages 7 to 14.
+He went into prison in July 2011.
 Both daughters accused him, but the court considered there was not enough evidence to also condemn him for the abuse of the other daughter.
 The daughters declared that Delclaux used the moments when he was alone with the children to grope, abuse and rape them.
 He also repeatedly threatened them to kill them if they said anything about the abuse.
 This situation kept going until the daughter started menstruating, at fourteen, where Delclaux stopped, afraid to impregnate her.